-U. Administrative Appeals of An Honor Court Final Order
+V. Administrative Appeals of Hearing Body Final Order

-Any order of the Honor Court shall be final, unless, within one (1) University Day after the disciplinary decision has been rendered and received, the student lodges a written appeal with the Vice President for Student Development.
+Any order of a hearing body/hearing officer shall be final, unless, within one (1) University Day after the disciplinary decision has been rendered and received, the student lodges a written appeal with the Vice President for Student Development.
 Appeals with the Vice President for Student Development shall relate to procedural matters only.
 Procedural Appeals must be addressed to the Vice President of Student Development and delivered or mailed to the Office of Student Development, Administration, Administration Building, Room 103, (580) 559-2208.

-V. Administrative Appeals of a Student Conduct Committee Final Order
+W. Administrative Appeals of a Student Conduct Committee Final Order